East St. Louis, Illinois: 21st century

-Since 2000, the city has completed several redevelopment projects: in 2001 it opened a new library and built a new city hall.
-Public-private partnerships have resulted in a variety of new retail developments, and housing initiatives.
+Since 2000, the city has completed several redevelopment projects: in 2001, it opened a new library and built a new city hall.
+Public-private partnerships have resulted in a variety of new retail developments and housing initiatives.
 The St. Louis MetroLink light rail connects the city by transit to St. Louis, which has a stronger economy, and such efforts have sparked renewal.

 Because of depopulation, the city has many abandoned properties and extensive urban blight.
-Sections of "urban prairie" can be found where vacant buildings were demolished and whole blocks have become overgrown with vegetation.
+Sections of "urban prairie" can be found where vacant buildings were demolished, and whole blocks have become overgrown with vegetation.
 Much of the territory surrounding the city remains undeveloped, bypassed by developers who chose more affluent suburban areas.
 Many old "inner city" neighborhoods abut large swaths of corn and soybean fields or otherwise vacant land.
-In addition to agricultural uses, a number of truck stops, strip clubs, and semi-rural businesses surround blighted areas in the city.
+In addition to agricultural uses, several truck stops, strip clubs, and semi-rural businesses surround blighted areas in the city.